awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 ## Migrate Windows Server instance log collection to the CloudWatch agent<a name="monitoring-cloudwatch-agent-migrate"></a>

-If you are currently using SSM Agent on supported Windows Server instances to send SSM Agent log files to Amazon CloudWatch Logs, you can use Systems Manager to migrate from SSM Agent to the CloudWatch agent as your log collection tool, as well as migrate your configuration settings\.
+If you are currently using SSM Agent on supported Windows Server instances to send SSM Agent log files to Amazon CloudWatch Logs, you can use Systems Manager to migrate from SSM Agent to the CloudWatch agent as your log collection tool, and migrate your configuration settings\.

-The CloudWatch agent is not supported on 32\-bit versions of Windows Server\.
+The CloudWatch agent isn't supported on 32\-bit versions of Windows Server\.

 For 64\-bit EC2 instances for Windows Server, you can perform the migration to the CloudWatch agent automatically or manually\.
 For on\-premises servers and virtual machines, the process must be performed manually\.